JonnyBGod/docker-packetbeat/README.md

 To run:

-  docker run --net=host -d packetbeat packetbeat -e -c /etc/packetbeat/packetbeat.conf
+  docker run --net=host -d packetbeat

 The `--net=host` part makes it possible to sniff the traffic from other containers.